l-i-e-d-j-i-6-7-8-w-d/python-science-tutorial/README.md

 This repository will contain a series of scripts and notebooks to help people get acclimated to using Python for scientific publications.
 Follow me at: [@naveen.venkatesan](https://medium.com/@naveen.venkatesan)

+For best latex implementation refer to [this](https://jwalton.info/Embed-Publication-Matplotlib-Latex/) web site

 ---

 ### <b>Table of Contents</b>